TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/kubernetes/install-portal-using-new-helm.md

   --from-literal=TYK_AUTH=${TYK_AUTH}
 ```

-Where `TYK_ORG` and `TYK_AUTH` are the Tyk Dashboard Organisation ID and the Tyk Dashboard API Access Credentials respectively.
-Which can be obtained under your profile in the Tyk Dashboard.
+The environment variables `TYK_ORG` and `TYK_AUTH` are the Tyk Dashboard _Organisation ID_ and the Tyk Dashboard API _Access Credentials_ respectively.
+These can be obtained under your profile in the Tyk Dashboard.

 ### Config settings

-You must set the following values in the `values.yaml` or with `--set {field-name}={field-value}` with the helm upgrade command:
+You must set the following values in the `values.yaml` or with `--set {field-name}={field-value}` using the helm upgrade command:

 <table>
   <thead>